Matteo Prati: Club career

 Prati made his senior professional debut for the club he was raised in, Ravenna in Serie C in March 2021.
 Following Ravenna's relegation to Serie D for the 2021–22 season, he became a regular member of the starting lineup.

 On 27 July 2022, Prati signed a three-year contract (with an option to extend for one more year) with SPAL in Serie B. He made his Serie B debut for SPAL on 3 September 2022 in a game against Bari.
+He made a good impact, but the team was relegated at the end of the season.

+On 17 August 2023, Prati officially joined Serie A club Cagliari for five million euros (plus two millions in add-ons), signing a five-year contract with the club.
+In the process, the deal broke the transfer record as the most lucrative sale from any Serie C team.
+He made his Serie A debut on 17 September 2023, playing as a starter in the match against Udinese.

+International career

+In May 2023, Prati was included in the Italian U20 squad that took part in the FIFA U-20 World Cup in Argentina, where the Azzurrini finished runners-up after losing to Uruguay in the final match.

+On 8 September 2023 he made his debut with the Italy U21, in the qualifying match against Latvia.